Starting out as a gas engineer

 The long-term plan for UK energy will likely use a combination of natural gas and hydrogen.
 The infrastructure for hydrogen power in the UK is still being developed.

-Gas training centres, however, are already planning to offer updated training provisions to existing Gas Safe engineers to ensure they are fully compliant with new hydrogen system installations.
+However, Gas Safe training centres are already planning to offer updated training provisions to new and existing gas engineers.
+That means that up to date training will ensure they are fully compliant with new system installations and maintenance.

 How to get experience once trained as a gas engineer

-Once you’ve completed a gas training course and you’re Gas Safe registered, you’ll want to find work.
+Once you’ve completed a Gas Safe training course and are registered with the Gas Safe register, you’ll want to find work.
 There are several ways to do this.

-- Be a recommended tradesperson on the UK’s most trusted directory.
+- Be a recommended tradesperson on a trusted trade directory

 How to grow a gas engineering business

-You’re now running your own successful gas engineering business.
-You have a steady flow of work, but you want to grow your business and take it to the next level.
+When you get your gas engineer qualifications, you can start running your own successful gas engineering business.
+Once you have a steady flow of work, you’ll want to grow your business and take it to the next level.

 What is business growth?